-Course Code-ENG-600 Number of credits: 04 Total Contact Hours: 60 Effective from AY: 2023-2024 1.
-To bring out historical and contemporary contexts of the feminist thought through the First Wave, Second Wave, Third Wave and Fourth Wave of Feminisms.
-2. To show various intersectionalities of the Objectives: Women's movement with Race, Class, Caste, Gender, Religion and Disability.
-3. To establish feminism as a theoretical lens for exploring literary texts.
-4. To show why gender is an important category in shaping identities in the material world.
-Module 1: Introduction 15 hours Tracing the evolution of the Feminist Movement through different Waves and showing the ways in widened which the movement has accommodate various intersectionalities and its limitations.
+Course Code-ENG-600 Number of credits: 04

+Total Contact Hours: 60 Effective from AY: 2023-2024

+2023-2024 Objectives: To bring out historical and contemporary contexts of the feminist thought through the First Wave, Second Wave, Third Wave and Fourth Wave of Feminisms.
+To show various intersectionalities of the Women's movement with Race, Class, Caste, Gender, Religion and Disability.
+To establish feminism as a theoretical lens for exploring literary texts.
+To show why gender is an important category in shaping identities in the material world.
+Content: Module 1: Introduction Tracing the evolution of the Feminist Movement through different Waves and showing the ways in which the movement has widened to accommodate various intersectionalities and its limitations.
 Gender as social construction Mary Wollstonecraft: A Vindication of the Rights of Woman.
 1792 Sojourner Truth.
 Ain't I a Woman.
-1851 Module 2- Feminism and Race 15 hours Audre Lorde: The Master's Tools Will Never Content: Dismantle the Master's House.
+1851 Module 2- Feminism and Race Audre Lorde: The Master's Tools Will Never Dismantle the Master's House.
 1984.Penguin Modern 2018.
 (Selected) Toni Morrison: Sula.
-1973 (Novel) 12 hours Module 3.
-Indian Perspectives Manjula Padmanabhan: Harvest.
+1973 (Novel) 15 hours 15 hours Module 3.
+Indian Perspectives Manjula Padmanabhan: Harvest .
 1998 (Play) Module 4.
-Dalit Feminism 12 hours Meena Kandasamy: Miss Militancy.
-2010 (Poetry collection)
+Dalit Feminism Meena Kandasamy: Miss Militancy .
+2010 (Poetry collection) 12 hours 12 hours

 Module 5.
-Intersectional Feminism Chimamanda Ngozi Adichi: We Should All be Feminists.
-2014 6 hours Pedagogy: Lectures/tutorials/assignments/seminars.
-References/Readings: Lectures/tutorials/assignments/seminars.
+Intersectional Feminism 6 hours Chimamanda Ngozi Adichi: We Should All be Feminists.
+2014 6 Hours Pedagogy: Lectures/tutorials/assignments/seminars.
 Adichie, Chimamanda Ngozi.
 We Should All be Feminists.
 Fourth Estate.
 2014 Beauvoir, Simone De.
 The Second Sex.
-1949 (selections) Butler, Judith.
+1949 (selections) References/ Butler, Judith.
 'Subjects of Sex/Gender/Desire'.
 In Gender Trouble: Feminism and the Subversion of Identity.
 Routledge, 1990 Chakravarti, Uma.
 1993.
 "Conceptualising Brahmanical Patriarchy in Early India: Gender, Caste, Class and State."
-Economic and Political Weekly28 (14):579-85.
+Economic and Political Weekly 28 (14):579-85.
 Ghai, Anita.
 "Marginalisation and disability: Experiences from the third world".
-In Disability and the life course: Global Perspectives, ed.
+In Disability and the life course: Global Perspectives , ed.
 M. Priestley.
-Cambridge University Press.2001 hooks, bell.
+Cambridge University Press.2001 Readings: hooks, bell.
 "The Oppositional Gaze".
-Black Looks: Race and Representation.
+Black Looks: Race and Representation .
 South End Press, 1992.
 115-31 Kandasamy, Meena.
 Miss Militancy.
 Navyana.
 2010 Lorde, Audre.
-The Master's Tools Will Never Dismantle the Master's House.
+The Master's Tools Will Never Dismantle the Master's House .
 1984.Penguin Modern 2018.
 Lughod, Lila Abu.
 "Do Muslim women really need saving?
 Anthropological reflections on cultural relativism and its others."
 American Anthropologist.
 Vol.104, no. 3 (2002): 783-790.
 Omvedt, Gail.
 We Will Smash This Prison.
 Zed Books, 1980.
 Padmanabhan, Manjula.
-Harvest.
+Harvest .
 Kali for Women, 1998.